folbricht/routedns/README.md

 - `response-blocklist-cidr` blocks backed on IP networks (in CIDR notation) on A or AAAA responses.
 - `response-blocklist-name` filters based on domain names in CNAME, MX, NS, PRT and SRV records.

 The configuration options of response blocklists are very similar to that of [query blocklists](#Queryblocklists) with the exception of the allowlists options which are not currently supported.
-If the `filter` option is set to `true`, matching records will be removed from responses rather than the whole response.
+If the `filter` option is set to `true` in `response-blocklist-cidr`, matching records will be removed from responses rather than the whole response.
+If there is no answer record left after applying the filter, NXDOMAIN will be returned.

 Examples of simple response blocklists with static rules in the configuration file.